Friday, April 17, 2009

 I think the terminal computers as well as the thin clients have the newest technology.
 Most of the new technology is energy efficient including light bulbs and heating systems.
 I don’t completely understand how the terminal computers don’t crash because it is handling all of the requests from about a hundred other computers, and at the same time!

-Q2: If this saves so much money for the bankrupt school system in Rhode Island, how come all the other bankrupt school systems are not using this technology?
+Q2: If this saves so much money for the bankrupt school system in

 Some schools get grants from local businesses like Qualcomm and IBM.
 Other schools get donations and do fundraising for many years to earn the money to buy new computers.
 But there are some school districts that do not have computers for the students to use at all so maybe the school districts don’t know this kind of technology is available.